rse/mostlikely/README.md

   bit-field.

 - `MostLikely::export(type?: String = "rle+z85"): Object`:<br/>
   Export the MostLikely set into a JSON-encodable object.
-The object is of the following type: `{ bits: Number, hashes: Number, mask?:
+The returned object is of the following type: `{ bits: Number, hashes: Number, mask?:
   String, cntr?: String }`.
 The `bits` is the number of bits the `mask` bit-field contains (the `cntr` bit-field contains `bits * 4`